‘The stage is not merely the meeting place of all the arts, but is also the return of art to life’ Oscar Wilde

 Key Stage 4 Dance

 Year 10 pupils begin a 2 year BTEC in Performing Arts with a Dance focus, where students follow the Edexcel syllabus.
+You can find more information here.

 British Values, SMSC and Cultural Capital